If you’re a chocolate lover like myself, these easy gluten-free chocolate cupcakes with chocolate buttercream are the perfect indulgent sweet treat!

 - I prefer to use vanilla extract rather than vanilla essence.
 It tends to have a purer vanilla taste as it’s less processed than vanilla essence.

 Xanthan gum is often added to gluten-free flour blends to improve the texture.
-If your flour blend doesn’t already contain this, you can add an optional ¼ tsp of xanthan gum to your cupcake batter to improve the texture.
+If your flour blend doesn’t already contain this, you can add an optional ¼ teaspoon of xanthan gum to your cupcake batter to improve the texture.
 I’ve made these cupcakes with and without this extra and both came out great so it's an optional addition.

 There are a large number of different gluten-free flours, such as coconut flour, almond flour, rice flour, etc. I find the best and easiest flour to use for baking is a store-bought pre-mixed blend.